sachinsu/sachinsu.github.io/work_journal/journal2021.md

         - solutions in architecture rarely scale outside narrow confines of a particular problem space
         - Don’t allow others to force you into evangelizing something; bring it back to trade-offs.
         - We advise architects to avoid evangelizing and to try to become the objective arbiter of trade-offs.
 An architect adds real value to an organization not by chasing silver bullet after silver bullet but rather by honing their skills at analyzing the trade-offs as they appear.

+- Travel#East Asia
+---- If you are in Taiwan or china or japan, ask for buddhist amitabha restaurant who serve vegetarian food.

+- Finance#How options work
+- The basic deal with options is that when you buy an option from a dealer, the dealer will hedge the option by buying or selling the underlying stock; in particular the dealer will adjust its hedge by buying the stock when it goes up and selling it when it goes down.
+This makes the stock more volatile: When it goes up, options dealers are buying and pushing it up more; when it goes down, they’re selling and pushing it down more.
+Dealers who sell options are said to be “selling volatility.”
+They produce volatility with their trading and sell it to customers.
+Customers want a lot of Tesla volatility.
+So a lot of Tesla volatility is produced and delivered to them